Tuplanolla/bmm/README.md

 Producers only write to their output streams and consumers only read from their input streams while transformers do both.
-As an example, this classification makes `bmm` a producer, `bmm-sdl` a consumer and `bmm-filter` a transformer.
+As an example, this classification makes `bmm-dem` a producer, `bmm-sdl` a consumer and `bmm-filter` a transformer.

 Since transformers participate in all parts of inter-process communication,